charliewhu/stock_track/README.md

 ### Potential Enhancements

+- Add Fields / Grades for another granularity
+- Ability to filter charts by Field / Grade
 - Authentication and authorization middleware
 - Error handling for API endpoints
 - Frontend error handling in Streamlit UI